 There are no foreign transaction fees.
 The annual fee is $450 which is offset by the Club membership and checked bag fee savings.

 One nice benefit of these cards is the annual companion certificate.
-Your companion flies for free (including First Class) in the continental US with they travel with you.
+Your companion flies for free (including First Class) in the continental US when they travel with you.

-The Delta Reserve for Business Credit Card (learn more) participates in the OPEN Savings program.
+The Delta Reserve for Business Credit Card participates in the OPEN Savings program.
 So you’ll save 3% to 10% on purchases at businesses like FedEx, Hertz, and OfficeMax.